Xposed-Modules-Repo/com.programminghoch10.mobileiconchanger/README.md

 ## Compatibility

-Since you're probably reading this within `LSPosed Manager` your device should be compatible.
+Any AOSP near ROM should be compatible.
+Just try it out and see if it works.

 [Read more about compatiblity here](https://github.com/programminghoch10/MobileIconChanger#compatibility).

 ## Installation

 1. Install the module on a system with a running XPosed framework with API version `>=93`.
-1. Activate the resource hooks within your XPosed framework manager.
+1. **Activate the resource hooks** within your XPosed framework manager.
 1. Activate the module.
 The package `SystemUI` should automatically be selected.
 1. Restart your phone.
 1. You are now ready to use the module.
 You will need to open the [Configuration](#configuration) screen to set it all up, as the module won't do anything yet.